reddit/baseplate.py/docs/baseplate/live_data.rst

 Each of the defined ``nodes`` will be watched by the daemon.

-The watcher daemon will touch the ``mtime`` of the local files once a minute to indicative liveliness to monitoring tools.
+The watcher daemon will touch the ``mtime`` of the local files periodically to indicative liveliness to monitoring tools.